devseryoon/Thread-inspired-clone-with-ryoon/README.md

 ## 배우고 적용한 것

-To learn more about Next.js, take a look at the following resources:
+With This Project, I've learned:

-- Master Next.js 13.4 with Server Side Rendering
+- Next.js 13.4 with Server Side Rendering
-- Learn MongoDB handling of complex schemas, multiple data population
+- Learned MongoDB handling of complex schemas, multiple data population
-- Create beautiful layouts with TailwindCSS
+- Created beautiful layouts with TailwindCSS
-- Use Clerk for authentication
+- Used Clerk for authentication
-- Handle file uploads with UploadThing
+- Handled file uploads with UploadThing
-- Explore Shadcn components
+- Explored Shadcn components
-- Listen to real-time events with webhooks
+- Listend to real-time events with webhooks
-- Understand middleware, API actions, and authorization
+- Understood middleware, API actions, and authorization
-- Explore & integrate new Next.js layout route groups
+- Explored & integrate new Next.js layout route groups
-- Validate data with Zod
+- Validated data with Zod
-- Manage forms with react hook form
+- Managed forms with react hook form
-- Create reusable components
+- Created reusable components
-- Build a solid application architecture
+- Built a solid application architecture
-- Deploy the application with Vercel
+- Deployed the application with Vercel

 ## Thread-clone보러가기